UBC-Astrophysics/QEDSurface/README.md

 `calc_derivs.c`, you can see that you can also specify an offset dipole or quadrupole field too (no relativity here though).

+As an example, the file out18wd_30 contains the output for nu=10<sup>18</sup>Hz and mu=10<sup>35</sup> G cm<sup>3</sup>, an magnetized white dwarf, with the angle of 30 degrees between the magnetic axis and the line of sight.
+The output of the plotting program plotsurfacemap.py for this case is given below where we have indicated the meaning of the angle &beta; and the impact parameter b.

+!(out18wd_30_annotated.png)

 ```
 Format: